Vishvakarma: Vedas

 According to some parts of the Rigveda, Vishvakarma was the personification of ultimate reality, the abstract creative power inherent in deities, living and non-living being in this universe.
 He is considered to be the fifth monotheistic God concept: He is both The Architect and The Divine Engineer of The Universe from before the advent of time.

-The later parts of the Rigveda reveals efforts to find a satisfactory answer to the mysteries regarding the origin of the universe, the creation hymns present in these parts of the Rigveda mention individual creator gods as opposed to the collection of gods and their chiefs (Indra, Varuna, Agni, etc.) creating the world.
+The later parts of the Rigveda reveal efforts to find a satisfactory answer to the mysteries regarding the origin of the Architect, the creation hymns present in these parts of the Rigveda mention individual creator gods as opposed to the collection of gods and their chiefs (Indra, Varuna, Agni, etc.) creating the architecture.

 In the historical Vedic religion, the role of Vishvakarma as the builder of gods is attributed to Tvastar.
 Vedic Vishvakarman is identified with Prajapati rather than Tvaṣṭṛ.
 In later mythology, Vishvakarman is sometimes identified with Tvaṣṭṛ and is a craftsman deity.

+Epics & Puranas

+In Vishnu Purana, Vishwakarma is identified as the son of Prabhasa, one of the eight Vasus and his wife Varastri, the sister of Brihaspati.
+In Mahabharata, he is named as the chief architect, constructing the celestial courts of the dikpalas in Swarga, as well as cities like Dwarka.
+In Ramayana, the city of Lanka is described as his creation, with its architect Nala being identified as his incarnation.
+He is also credited with construction of the vajra out of Dadhichi's bones and the Pushpaka vimana.
+One of his daughters, Samjna was married to Surya, but she fled away after being unable to bear Surya's rays.
+So Vishwakarma chiseled out 1/8th of Surya's sunshine, and with that he created various weapons such as the Sudarshan Chakra and the trishula.
+He is also credited with the creation of the apsara called Tilottama.
+In Skanda Purana, he is the sculptor who constructs the wooden image of Jagannath enshrined in Puri.

+In the Brahmavaivarta Purana, Vishwakarma & Ghritachi are described to be the originator of the following artisan caste groups - florists (Mali in North India & Malakar in Bengal), conchshell workers (Shankhari in Bengal), weavers, goldsmiths, coppersmiths, ironsmiths (Panchal in Punjab, Lohar in North India, Karmakar in Bengal), carpenters (Tarkhan in Punjab, Khati in North India, Suthar in West India, Sutradhar in Bengal), stonemasons (Sompura Salat in Gujarat, Mistri in North India, Maharana in Odisha), potters and painters (Chitrakar in Nepal, Patua in Bengal), whose skills are credited to him.
+Five of these groups - carpenters, blacksmiths, goldsmiths, coppersmiths & stonemasons - are collectively called Viswakarma in South India.

+Shilpasastra

+Vishwakarma is attributed as the author shillpasastra texts like Vishwakarmaprakasha, Aparajitapriccha, Jayapriccha, Vastu samgraha, Kshirarnava and many more.
+The North Indian style of architecture is named after him, with the South Indian one being named after his Asura counterpart Maya.